-In many Mayan villages, a person’s clothing also communicates his or her age and marital status.
+In many Maya villages, a person’s clothing can also communicate his or her age and marital status.
 This status is largely based on a person’s place within the life cycle, for example, infant, adolescent, married adult, widow, or elder.
 Each stage in the life cycle has an appropriate type of dress.
-For example, the width and length of a woman’s sash corresponds to her age and marital status in some Mayan communities.
+For example, traditionally, the width and length of a woman’s sash corresponds to her age and marital status in some Maya communities.
 Older women and married women wear longer and wider sashes, while girls and single women wear shorter and narrower sashes.
 In some villages, these wider sashes serve a very practical purpose: to give bodily support to women who are pregnant.

-Lighthearted belts, such as the oneS to the left from Totonicapan, Guatemala, are popular among children and tourists who visit Mayan areas.
+Lighthearted belts, such as the ones to the left from Totonicapán, Guatemala, are popular among children and tourists who visit Maya areas.
 These belts often depict human figures, geometric forms, and animals, and these designs may be repeated several times in the length of the belt.

 Mourning the death of a close family member, a husband in particular, is a long process for Mesoamerican women.
 Widows must wear a mourning huipil long after the husband’s death and honor the anniversary of his passing for years to come.
 In some communities, widows are not allowed to fully participate in community festivities, like fiestas.
 Sometimes mourning huipils are garments that vary dramatically from everyday attire.
 In other cases, the huipils are very similar, but subtle design differences will mark the garment as a mourning huipil.
 In many communities, widows are revered and respected people; the type of clothing they wear automatically invokes this respect in other members of their community.